Need to connect Python to MySQL?

 Absolutely!
 You should have all the information needed to establish this connection.

-For our example, the following information can be entered in Python 2.7 (you’ll need to modify the below code to correspond to your connection information):
+For our example, the following information can be entered in Python 2.7 (you’ll need to modify the code below to reflect your connection information):

 import MySQLdb db = MySQLdb.connect(host='localhost', user='root', passwd='1q2w3e4r', db='test_database') cur = db.cursor() cur.execute('SELECT * FROM test_database.names_table') for row in cur.fetchall(): print row db.close()